 Fried Chicken Sandwich (4/5 NOMs)

 Nothing says the “perfect addition” to brunch drinkies like a Fried Chicken Sandwich at Little Beast.
 This one-dish pack’s so many nomnom things into one bite!
 Fried chicken thigh, bacon, a thick piece of melted cheddar, and spicy slaw, all topped with a perfectly runny egg.
-It’s a good thing we are no strangers to eating huge items or else we would need to unhinge our jaws for this big boy!
+It’s good that we are no strangers to eating huge items, or we would need to unhinge our jaws for this big boy!

 Bloody Marry (4/5 NOMs)

 There is no such thing as brunch without a little alcohol, especially your standard Bloody Maries and mimosas.
 A breakfast drink like this hits the spot just right.
-Just like all the dishes, these drinks looked great and we couldn’t wait to get drunk on it.
+Like all the dishes, these drinks looked great, and we couldn’t wait to get drunk on them.

 littlebeastdc.com / Facebook / Instagram / Yelp / Grubhub / Seamless / Doordash / Yelp Delivery